Efficient Detection of LLM-generated Texts with a Bayesian Surrogate Model: Experiments

 \section{Experiments}

 We conduct extensive experiments to evaluate the efficiency and efficacy of our method for zero-shot LLM-generated text detection.
 We mainly compare our method to DetectGPT~\cite{mitchell2023detectgpt} because (\RN{1}) both works adopt the same detection measure, and (\RN{2}) DetectGPT has proven to defeat prior zero-shot and supervised methods consistently.
 We are primarily concerned with detecting under a low query budget and admit that our method would perform similarly to DetectGPT if queries to the source model can be numerous.
 We also consider a black-box variant of the task where only a proxy of the source LLM is available for detection.
+We have also verified the effectiveness of our method in detecting large-parameter models, such as ChatGPT.
 We further qualitatively analyze the behavioral difference between our method and DetectGPT and showcase the limitations of our method.

-\textbf{Datasets.} Following DetectGPT~\cite{mitchell2023detectgpt}, we primarily experiment on three datasets, covering news articles sourced from the XSum dataset~\cite{narayan2018don}, which represents the problem of identifying fake news, paragraphs from Wikipedia drawn from the SQuAD contexts~\cite{rajpurkar2016squad}, which simulates the detection of machine-generated academic essays, and prompted stories from the Reddit WritingPrompts dataset~\cite{fan2018hierarchical}, which indicates the recognition of LLM-created creative writing submissions.
+\textbf{Datasets.} Following DetectGPT~\cite{mitchell2023detectgpt}, we primarily experiment on three datasets, covering news articles sourced from the XSum dataset~\cite{narayan2018don}, which represents the problem of identifying fake news, paragraphs from Wikipedia drawn from the SQuAD contexts~\cite{rajpurkar2016squad}, which simulates the detection of machine-generated academic essays and prompted stories from Reddit WritingPrompts dataset~\cite{fan2018hierarchical}, which indicates the recognition of LLM-created creative writing submissions.
 These datasets are representative of a variety of common domains and use cases for LLM.
 We let the LLMs expand the first 30 tokens of the real text to construct generations.
 Refer to \cite{mitchell2023detectgpt} for more details.

 \textbf{Evaluation Metric.} The detection of LLM-generated texts is actually a binary classification problem.
-Thereby, we use the area under the receiver operating characteristic curve (AUROC) as the key metric to evaluate the performance of the corresponding detectors (i.e., classifiers).
+Thereby, we use the area under the receiver operating characteristic curve (AUROC) as the key metric to evaluate the performance of detectors (i.e., classifiers).